-Do you need bath re-enamelling or bath resurfacing?
-If your bath looks worn, sticky, or chipped, a full restoration is the best approach.
+Is your bath showing signs of wear and tear, needing re-enamelling or resurfacing?
+When you notice your bath is looking dull, sticky, or has chips, resurfacing the entire surface is recommended.
 Surface Doctor Oldham provides a hassle-free bath restoration service that will make your bath look as good as new.
-Get in touch now to see how I can help restore your bath.
+Give me a call now to see if I can help you with your bath.

 Bath re-enamelling, or resurfacing, involves spraying a fresh surface onto your bath, restoring its original appearance.
 You won’t have to worry about altering your bath installation as the process is done in your bathroom.
 Using a unique enamel paint, it hardens and cures within 24 hours, allowing you to use your bath the next day.
-As part of the re-enamelling process, I repair any chips or scratches to ensure a smooth finish when the new enamel is applied.
+I’ll also take care of any chip or scratch repairs as part of the process, ensuring a smooth, flawless surface before the new enamel is sprayed.
 I can resurface all cast-iron and metal baths, and also acrylic baths.
-This procedure is completed in one day, offering a faster and more budget-friendly alternative to replacing your bath.
-I offer a 12-month guarantee on my bath resurfacing services.
+In just a single day, your bath will be resurfaced, providing a quicker and more economical solution than full replacement.
+My bath resurfacing services are backed by a 12-month guarantee for peace of mind.

-With my in-situ resurfacing service, you don’t need to remove or transport your bath—everything is done in your bathroom.
-I complete all resurfacing in just one day in your bathroom, ensuring minimal disruption for you.
+There’s no need to remove your bath or deal with complicated transport, as all of my resurfacing work is done in-situ.
+My in-situ resurfacing allows me to complete the job within a day, so you’ll be back to normal quickly.
 You may be familiar with Vitreous enamel, a specialized process where powdered glass is fused to the bath’s surface in a high-temperature kiln.
 Due to the high temperatures involved, vitreous enamel can’t be performed in-situ, and it’s becoming increasingly rare among companies.

 1. First, I will mask the bathroom and surrounding areas to ensure they are fully protected during the process.

-1) Call me today for my expert evaluation.
+1) Give me a call for my expert advice.

 2) Send in pictures of the damage.

-3) I’ll send your quote to you right away.
+3) I’ll make sure your quote is sent to you promptly.

-That’s how easy it is!
-I can support you with all your repair needs in Oldham.
+It’s that easy!
+I can assist with all your repair needs in Oldham.

 If you need bath repairs, Surface Doctor Oldham is one of the leading companies in your area—call me today at 0161 931 9118.